daniellmb/AQUA/README.md

 #### Canceling a Task

-So you ran `gulp {id}-wch` and you want to stop watching for changes to the project source files.
-Or maybe you accidentally typed `gulp {id}-e2e` and don't want to wait for all the end-to-end tests to complete?
+So you ran `gulp aqa-wch` and you want to stop watching for changes to the project source files.
+Or maybe you accidentally typed `gulp aqa-e2e` and don't want to wait for all the end-to-end tests to complete?
 Pressing <kbd>Ctrl</kbd>+<kbd>c</kbd> will pause the task and ask if you want to `Terminate batch job (Y/N)?` typing <kbd>y</kbd> <kbd>enter</kbd> will cancel the task.

 #### Quiet Mode

 If there is any issues found by the quality checks such as a lint error or failing unit test the system will beep, unless `--shh` is included.
-For example `gulp clp-unit --shh`
+For example `gulp aqa-unit --shh`

 ### Run from Chrome Browser